skafis-edtech/autom/vbesort/mv-2024/README.md

 # Math VBE automatisation

-This makes screenshots of problems specifically for 2024 pak. session math VBE.
+This makes screenshots of problems from pdf which has problem numbers as numbers not image.

 ## Packages